LHNCBC/loinc-mapping-validator/README.md

 - \<unit-column-name\>
     - The name of the column that has the unit
 - \<output-file\>
-   - This parameter is optional, if not specified, will print you standard output (terminal)
+   - This parameter is optional, and if not specified, will print to the standard output (terminal)
    - A CSV file with all the columns in the input file
    - 5 new columns for the validation results:
-      - LMV_UNIT_STATUS: the status of the unit, possible values are:
+      - LMV_UNIT_STATUS: the validation status of the unit See the descriptions on UnitVldStatusNote above for more details
-        VALID, INVALID, and UNKNOWN
-      - LMV_LOINC_STATUS: the status of the LOINC mapping, possible values are:
+      - LMV_LOINC_STATUS: the validation status of the LOINC mapping.
+See the descriptions
-        VALID, INVALID, and UNKNOWN
+        on LoincVldStatusNote above for more details.
       - LMV_SUBSTITUTED_UNIT: if the given unit is not a UCUM unit and there is a known mapping to a UCUM unit, it will be suggested here.
-      - LMV_UNIT_NOTE: a note explaining the LMV_UNIT_STATUS
+      - LMV_UNIT_NOTE: a note explaining the LMV_UNIT_STATUS.
+See the descriptions on UnitVldStatusNote above for more details
-      - LMV_LOINC_NOTE: a note explaining the LMV_LOINC_STATUS
+      - LMV_LOINC_NOTE: a note explaining the LMV_LOINC_STATUS.
+See the descriptions on LoincVldStatusNote above for more details